ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER MAC OS

-    To compile under Mac OS make sure that the command line tools for Mac OS are installed.
+    To compile under macOS make sure that the command line tools for macOS are installed.
 They can be obtained from Xcode (Xcode Menu: Xcode->Preferences->Downloads).
 Alternatively the command line tools can be downloaded directly.
 The tools contain the C compilers clang and gcc.
 They also provide a 'make' utility.
-Depending on the version of Mac OS it might be necessary to install also XQuartz (the X11 support of Mac OS).
+Depending on the version of macOS it might be necessary to install also XQuartz (the X11 support of macOS).
   If the x11 lib is not found it can be installed using brew:

     brew install libx11